 Our most advanced mono TRuC-T cell product candidate is TC-210, which targets mesothelin-positive solid tumors.
 Mesothelin is a cell-surface protein whose expression is mostly restricted to mesothelial cell layers lining the pleura, pericardium and peritoneum but which is not known to be expressed on any vital organs.
 While its expression on normal tissues is low, mesothelin is highly expressed in many solid tumors.
-The cancer types that we intend to treat in our planned Phase 1/2 clinical trial include non-small cell lung cancer, ovarian cancer, malignant pleural mesothelioma and cholangiocarcinoma.
+The cancer types that we intend to treat in our planned Phase 1/2 clinical trial include non-small cell lung cancer, ovarian cancer, malignant pleural/peritoneal mesothelioma and cholangiocarcinoma.
 These cancers represent a patient population of up to 81,000 in the United States alone.
 By comparison, the addressable U.S. patient population with hematological malignancies for approved CD19-directed CAR-T therapies is estimated to be approximately 8,000.
 In our preclinical studies we have observed better anti-tumor activity and persistence of TRuC-T cells compared with CAR-T cells we engineered to target mesothelin while also exhibiting lower levels of cytokine release.
-We conducted a pre-IND meeting with the FDA in February 2018 and expect to file an IND for TC-210 early in 2019.
-We also plan to apply for FDA Fast Track designation for TC-210.
+The FDA cleared our IND for TC-210 in January 2019 and we plan to initiate our Phase 1/2 clinical trial in early 2019.
+However, we recently received a request from the FDA's Center for Devices and Radiological Health (CDRH) for the submission of an investigational device exemptions (IDE) application regarding our use of a commercially available in vitro diagnostic assay for screening mesothelin expression in tumors.
+Depending on the results of our related ongoing discussions with the FDA, the process for satisfying this request may delay initiation of our planned Phase 1/2 clinical trial for TC-210 in early 2019.
+Although there can be no assurances, we do not believe this process will delay the generation of our first clinical data for TC-210 expected in the second half of 2019.
+We also plan to apply for FDA Fast Track designation for TC-210 and also plan to apply for FDA Fast Track designation for TC-210.

-Mesothelin is overexpressed in multiple cancers, including approximately 76% of MPMs, 58% of ovarian cancers and 31% of NSCLC, among others.
+Mesothelin is overexpressed in multiple cancers, including approximately 76% of malignant pleural mesotheliomas (the most common type of mesothelioma), 58% of ovarian cancers and 31% of NSCLC, among others.
 The following figure illustrates the proportion of cancer patients that express high levels of mesothelin and are therefore candidates for TC-210 therapy.